vaidyaparth/Electronics-Website/README.md

-=> Clone the repository or download and extract the zip file => Open STS and click on open projects to browse and open the project => You can change your database details accordingly by eiditng hibernate.cfg.xml => Once you run the application the database will be automatically created with all the tables and the columns
+=> Clone the repository or download and extract the zip file => Open STS and click on open projects to browse and open the project => You can change your database details accordingly by eiditng hibernate.cfg.xml => Once you run the application the database will be automatically created with all the tables and the column

-# Application Overview